Understanding Agents

 Using Agents

-Agents are invoked through the task tool with an instruction and agent type:
+Agents are invoked through the delegate tool with an instruction and agent identifier:

 agent: "foundation:code-reviewer"